 A site on Blackboard, instead of Turnitin’s own site, provides step-by-step instructions for Cornell faculty and students, on how to limit disclosure of some FERPA information.

 Instructions for using Turnitin, as well as tips about its role as an educational tool, are available.
 The Academic Technologies staff holds instructional workshops for faculty.
-Register for a session.
+See schedule and register.

 Faculty who use or anticipate using Turnitin must provide an additional notice to students, substantially to the effect of the following: